petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/introduction-to-liferay.md

 Despite being headquartered in the USA, Liferay is not a typical American company:

 * 78% of staff are based outside North America.
-* Non-US members represent 50% of senior leadership of the company
+* Non-US members represent more than 50% of senior leadership of the company

 ## Importance of Partners